-The music video of ‘Unravel’ is launched, and delivered as the first leading single!
+The music video of ‘Unravel’ is launched, and delivered as the second leading single!

 The music video of ‘Unravel’ included in Japanese anime x metal cover album "Animetic” that will be released on September 9, 2022 is launched!